hashicorp/consul/website/source/docs/connect/index.html.md

 automatically establish TLS connections for inbound and outbound connections without being aware of Connect at all.
 Applications may also [natively integrate with Connect](/docs/connect/native.html) for optimal performance and security.
-Connect can help you secure your services and provide data about service to service communications.
+Connect can help you secure your services and provide data about service-to-service service communications.

 ## Security